|Meet St. Maarten/St. Martin

 Philipsburg, the Dutch capital since 1768, is built on a sandbar that divides the island's main harbor, Great Bay, from its Great Salt Pond.
 The town began as a Dutch trading center, and the forts around Philipsburg are haunting reminders of its one-time strategic importance to European powers and the battles that took place there.
 For hundreds of years traders from all over the world sailed in an out of the protective arms of Great Bay, and Philipsburg was established as a lively center of international commerce.
 And it continues to be so.

 Dining & Nightlife: St. Maarten is renowned throughout the Caribbean for its vast number of fine restaurants.
 Casual dining and haute cuisine are available in abundance in charming villages and seaside settings on both the French and Dutch sides.
 The evening ritual begins when bistros open their doors and lively conversations in a multitude of languages, accompanied by enticing culinary aromas, drift onto the streets and along the beaches.
 Later, when most other islands have gone to sleep, the nightclubs of St. Maarten are just waking up.
-Nightlife on the island is eclectic and includes jazz clubs, discos and casino gambling (Dutch side only).
+Nightlife on the island is eclectic and includes Caribbean & local music, jazz, discos and casino gambling (Dutch side only).

 Climate & Activities: St. Maarten's steady trade winds keep it virtually free of oppressive heat and overcast skies.
 The climate is temperate and the sun shines nearly every day.
 Aqua blue waters and white sand beaches surround the island (there are about 37 in all), and even in high season there are beaches to be found that are delightfully secluded and unpopulated.

 Offshore, the pristine waters of the Caribbean provide for ample opportunities boating, snorkeling, jet skiing, water skiing, para-sailing, diving and fishing.
-On land, the low humidity and varied terrain make it ideal for biking, hiking, horseback riding, motor scootering and many other kinds of exploration.
+On land, the low humidity and varied terrain make it ideal for biking, hiking, horseback riding, quad riding & scootering among many other kinds of exploration.